Heat dissipation and its relation to molecular orbital energies in single-molecule junctions: Introduction

 The rest of the paper is organized as follows.
 In Sec.
-II we present a detailed formalism for finding transmission in a toy model and its heat dissipation characteristics.
+II we define a toy model and present a detailed formalism for finding its transmission and its heat dissipation characteristics.
 In Sec.
-III we present our numerical results for a real Au-$C_{60}$-Au junction based on tight-binding model.
+III we present our numerical results for the toy model.
+Sec.
+IV is assigned for numerical results of a real Au-$C_{60}$-Au molecular junction based on tight-binding model.
 In Sec.
-IV we summarize our findings and some technical details are presented in the Appendices.
+V we summarize our findings and some technical details are presented in the Appendices.